MikeAvgeros/escape-game/README.md

 3. I Scrolled down the Settings page until you locate the "GitHub Pages" Section.

-4. Under "Source", I clicked the dropdown called "None" and select "Master Branch".
+4. Under "Source", I clicked the dropdown called "None" and select "main".

 5. I scrolled back down through the page to locate the now published [site link](https://mikeavgeros.github.io/escape-game/) in the "GitHub Pages" section.